Extracting training data from the ODC bd39832a1fdf456291b0c335ceb40149

 Description

 This notebook will extract training data (feature layers, in machine learning parlance) from the open-data-cube using labelled geometries within a geojson.
 The default example will use the crop/non-crop labels within the 'data/crop_training_WA.geojson' file.
-This reference data was acquired and pre-processed from the USGS’s Global Food Security Analysis Data portal here and here.
+This reference data was acquired and pre-processed from the USGS’s Global Food Security Analysis Data portal here.

-To do this, we rely on a custom dea-notebooks function called collect_training_data, contained within the dea_tools.classification script.
-The principal goal of this notebook is to familiarise users with this function so they can extract the appropriate data for their use-case.
-The default example also highlights extracting a set of useful feature layers for generating a cropland mask forWA.
+To do this, we rely on a custom dea-tools function dea-tools.classification.ollect_training_data.
+The principal goal of this notebook is to extract a set of useful feature layers for generating a cropland mask for WA.

 1. Preview the polygons in our training data by plotting them on a basemap